 Pursuant to the terms and conditions of an Asset Purchase Agreement by and among the Company, Majelac Technologies LLC ("Majelac"), and certain other parties, on November 5, 2021 (the "Closing Date"), the Company acquired certain assets and assumed certain liabilities of Majelac, a privately-owned company providing semiconductor chip assembly and packaging capabilities located in Pennsylvania, for \$4,632 in cash including \$132 in reimbursement for certain recently purchased equipment, and 535,715 shares of Class A common stock, valued at \$4,232, issued to Majelac subject to certain restrictions.
-An additional 59,523 shares of Class A common stock valued at \$471 will be issued to Majelac 12 months after the Closing Date less the number of shares of Class A common stock that may be required by the buyer indemnitees to satisfy any unresolved claims for indemnification, if any.
+An additional 59,523 shares of Class A common stock, valued at \$471, will be issued to Majelac 12 months after the Closing Date less the number of shares of Class A common stock that may be required by the buyer indemnitees to satisfy any unresolved claims for indemnification, if any.
 The Company also assumed the legal fees of Majelac of \$50.
-Additional purchase price consideration of \$500 in cash will be paid 6 months after the Closing date less any amount that may be required by the buyer indemnitees to satisfy any unresolved claims for indemnities any amount that may be required by the buyer indemnitees to satisfy any unresolved claims for indemnification, if any.
-We may pay up to an additional \$800 valued at \$531 subject to certain future milestones being met.
+Additional purchase price consideration of \$500 in cash will be paid 6 months after the Closing date less any amount that may be required by the buyer indemnitees to satisfy any unresolved claims for indemnification, if any.
+We may pay up to an additional \$800, valued at \$531, subject to certain future milestones being met.
 The acquisition brings semiconductor chip assembly and packaging capabilities in-house to secure our supply chain and support scaling commercialization efforts.
-Prior to the acquis
+Prior to the acquisition, Majelac was a vendor of the Company.